blue-moon22/palidis4/README.md

 ### 2. Get IS Annotations
+#### Pipeline summary
+1. Cluster all candidate ITRs (and other catalogues) using CD-HIT-EST
+2. Collect Insertion Sequence annotations on contigs

 #### Usage
 Once you are satisfied all samples have been processed through the first workflow, you can run the second.
 This workflow pools, clusters and filters the candidate ITRs to create a non-redundant catalogue of ITRs.
 The output file prefix must be specified by `--output_prefix`, alongside the `--batch_name` directory.